danmed/Glow2MQTT/README.md

 Note : This is all made possible by this project : https://github.com/cybermaggedon/pyglowmarkt All credit belongs with them!

-You will need a glowmarkt.com account linked to your provider and receiving readings from your SMETS2 meter.
+You will need a glowmarkt.com account (free.. no need for their IHD) linked to your provider and receiving readings from your SMETS2 meter.
+This will only give you the halfhourly increments, but seeing as the energy dashboard in HA only reports hourly figures, it works just fine.

 * Ubuntu 20.04 # Only version this has been tested on
 * timedatectl set-timezone Europe/London # Make sure your timezone is correct